-- not exceed the equivalent of 26 double-spaced single-sided A4 pages - have numbered pages - use a font the approximate equivalent of Arial 12 - provide references in an appropriate format, preferably footnotes.
+- not exceed the equivalent of 26 double-spaced single-sided A4 pages - have numbered pages - use a font the approximate equivalent of 12 point Arial - provide references in one consistent format, preferably footnotes.

-The report may contain images, sketches, diagrams, illustrations, and other forms of graphic representation.
+The report may contain relevant and meaningful images, sketches, diagrams, illustrations, and other forms of graphic representation.